Clanfield

 The Basics

-Distance: 5 km
+Distance: 5 km / 3.1 miles

-Terrain: Field tracks, pavements and woodland paths
+Terrain: Field tracks, pavements, quiet lanes with no pavements and woodland paths.

 Refreshments: The Rising Sun, Clanfield

-Parking: Free car park at Peel Park on Chalton Lane (Postcode: PO8 0PR - W3W: stockpile/tides/out)
+Parking: Free car park at Peel Park on Chalton Lane (Postcode: PO8 0PR - W3W: ///stockpile.tides.out)

 Nestled on the edge of The South Downs, Clanfield has woodland splashed with bluebells in spring and a park where children will want to stay all afternoon.
+This route starts at the park and loops through bridleways, woodland and lanes passing the pub and duck pond on the way back.

 The Route

-Follow the path with fields and hedges on either side until you come out on Petersfield Lane.
+2. Follow the path with fields and hedges on either side until you come out onto Petersfield Lane.
 Cross the lane and take Thieve’s Lane directly opposite, passing a couple of houses on your left.
+Continue ahead and the path will eventually curve up to the left and enter woodland beside a gate that says ‘private’.

 Did you know?